ErikDorstel/intervalTimer/README.md

 This library defines a C++ class which makes it possible to control the call of code parts within functions or functions at timed intervals.
 The Arduino function millis() is required.

-Four attributes are used for parameterization:
+Five attributes are used for parameterization:

 * uint32_t time - The time between two intervals in milliseconds. (default value 1000)
 * bool active - Activates and deactivates the interval timer. (default value false)